isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/BigQueryTableSearchReleaseNotes.rst

 For more detailed information about the data stored in ISB-CGC BigQuery tables please visit `ISB-CGC BigQuery Tables <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/BigQuery.html>`_.

+*September 8, 2021*

+On the Search results, add an  “Example Joins” column.
+This column specifies the number of example join queries provided by the BigQuery Table Search that include this table.

+-	Click the number in the “Example Joins” column to see a list of examples.
+-	From there, click on View Details to see the SQL Query and a longer description.
+-	On the View Details screen, click on COPY to copy the query to your clipboard.

 *December 8, 2020* v1.04

 **New Features**